Elektroney/Equation-Visualizer/README.md

 ## About
 This project visualizes algebraic equations to a 2D pixel matrix on a website.
-It was created with special focus on Performance due to it running on Typescript Compiled to Javascript.
+It was created with special focus on Performance due to it running on Typescript compiled to Javascript.

 ## Example
 ### x=sin(x)